jackkoenig/chisel3-skeleton/README.md

  1. Update submodules
  `cd chisel3-skeleton`
  `git submodule update --init`
+ 1. Chisel3 now depends on Firrtl so make sure to do a publish-local
+ `sbt firrtl/publish-local`
  1. Run sbt the first time to download dependencies
  `sbt`
  1. Everything should be set up!